wrclark/lis3dh/example/README.md

 Note: FIFO will not trigger a watermark interrupt (`pin1.wtm`) if the FIFO size is default (32; maximum size).
 To use the watermark interrupt, the FIFO size has to be between [1-31].
 An overrun interrupt (`pin1.overrun`) will always trigger when the FIFO is full, regardless of programmed capacity.

+Note: to sample data faster than 200 Hz, it is necessary to use the regular data polling functionality using `lis3dh_read()` with the appropriate configuration.
+See files `simple.c` and `fast.c` for examples.

 ### file: single-click.c

 Set up single-click detection (no latching interrupt possible)